 Registered Trademarks, Trademark Symbols, Service Marks

-(™)/(®)/(℠) should never be used in scholarly articles, see policy on http://www.jmir.org/about/editorialPolicies#custom6:
+(™)/(®)/(℠) should never be used in scholarly articles (see our policy on https://www.jmir.org/publishing-policies/trademarks-and-service-marks-policy

 - Some authors may wish to include a note in the Conflicts of Interest or Acknowledgment section concerning certain words or phrases that are trademarked; however, this is not required.